CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/SeaChange360_Testing_Proposal.md

 3. **Develop Feedback Loop**:
    - Incorporate team and stakeholder input into the final phase of planning and preparation.

 ## 9. Citations and Sources

-The bulk of this proposal was created in collaboration with ChatGPT 4o.
-The process involves successive iterations after a
+This proposal was created after discussions with Jerry Reid, and consideration of how it aligns with other current efforts.
+This was followed by a speculation and then collaboration with ChatGPT 4o.
+The proposal, from rough beginnings, was refined and then formatted onto Markdown for for inclusion within this repository.
+"Immersive Installation Research Proposal" discussion, _ChatGPT_, GPT-4o, OpenAI, 1 Dec.
+2024, [https://chatgpt.com/share/67489fad-0f28-800f-a3a4-a6b487e778e7](https://chatgpt.com/share/67489fad-0f28-800f-a3a4-a6b487e778e7)